 Before you change the type of oil, make sure that the new type is compatible with the old type.
-If necessary, flush the vacuum pump .
+If necessary, flush the vacuum pump.

-Description 1 Oil fill plug (OFP) 2 Oil drain plug (ODP), magnetic plug (MP) 3 Oil drain plug (ODP), magnetic plug (MP) 4 Oil sight glass (OSG) 5 Oil drain plug (ODP) 6 Oil sight glass (OSG) 7 Magnetic plug (MP) 8 Oil fill plug (OFP)
+Description 1 Oil fill plug (OFP) 2 Oil fill plug (OFP) 3 Oil sight glass (OSG) 4 Oil sight glass (OSG) 5 Oil drain plug (ODP) 6 Oil drain plug (ODP)

-- Unscrew the oil filler plugs (OFP). - Fill up to the upper level of the target circle of the oil sight glasses (OSG).
-Make sure that the filling level is in the target circle of the oil sight glasses (OSG).
+- Unscrew the oil filler caps (OFP). - Fill in oil. - Make sure that the oil level lies between the MIN and MAX markings on the oil sight glasses. - Make sure that the seals of the oil filler caps are not damaged.
+Replace them if necessary - Screw on the oil filler caps hermetically tight.

-Oil level, pump not operating

-- Make sure that the seal ring in the oil filler plugs is not damaged, replace plugs if necessary. - Fit the oil filler plugs and tighten up.

-ຼິ NOTE